easypanel-io/website/docs/05-templates/lynx/index.md

 ## Description

-Lynx is a fullstack application using the MEVN stack to shorten URLs.
-It provides an admin interface, the option to redirect the root path, and a simple UI.
-It allows users to create shortened links with custom slugs.
+Lynx is a robust URL shortener application designed to simplify and streamline your web browsing experience.
+Built using the MEVN stack, Lynx offers a user-friendly interface and the ability to redirect the root path for a more personalized touch.
+The app also features a unique admin interface, providing you with full control over your shortened URLs.
+With Lynx, you can easily manage and customize your links, each of which includes a slug, destination, and id.
+The app also supports multiple users, integrates with ShareX, and offers two-factor authentication for enhanced security.
+Lynx is the sleek, powerful URL shortener you&#39;ve been looking for.

 ## Instructions